victorqribeiro/radialMenu/README.md

 **rotation** : Int
-This value rotate the whole "circle" of the menu.
-If you want to better "align" the button's divison. *This value is in radians*.
+This value rotate the whole "circle" of the menu, if you want to better "align" the button's divison. *This value is in radians and always rotate the menu clock wise*.
 *Default:* PI/2 (90º)